Cement & Gypsum Trading License in Dubai: Cost and Requirements

 The UAE construction industry is projected to grow significantly through 2030, supported by government-backed infrastructure programmes and a booming real estate market.
 Dubai alone accounts for a substantial share of regional cement consumption, with ongoing projects across residential, commercial, and hospitality sectors.

 Gypsum, widely used in interior wall systems, ceilings, and fire-resistant partitions, is equally in demand as developers prioritise faster build cycles and sustainable construction methods.
-The UAE is also a key re-export hub for construction materials destined for markets across Africa, South Asia, and the wider Middle East, giving licence holders access to a broad international customer base.
+The UAE is also a key re-export hub for construction materials destined for markets across Africa, South Asia, and the wider Middle East, giving license holders access to a broad international customer base.

 Key Stats at a Glance